xythobuz/JSystemInfoKit/README.md

 ### JSKSystemMonitor

+## Contributions

+Issues and pull requests are welcome!

 ## Licensing

-SystemInfoKit is released under the GPL V2 License.
+SystemInfoKit is released under the GNU GPL v2.0 License.
 However, it may be used for closed-source projects IF a link to this Github repository is made available along with the message "Powered by SystemInfoKit" and the black version of the SystemInfoKit logo (shown below) in the app's about window.

 ![Logo](/Small Icon.png)